SrujanShetty0007/Triple-S/README.md

 1. Create a new Firebase project at [firebase.google.com](https://firebase.google.com/)
 2. Enable Authentication in your Firebase project
-3. Add Email/Password, Google, and GitHub as authentication providers
+3. Add Email/Password and Google as authentication providers
 4. Replace the Firebase configuration in `login.html` and `index.html` with your own:

 ```javascript